 \subsubsection{Half-mass radius}

-Observations show that UFDs with a stellar mass similar to Tucana~II have a half-light radius, i.e., the radius that contains half of the galaxy's luminosity, ranging from tens to hundreds of parsecs \citep{simon:2019}.
-The half-light radius is equal to the half-mass radius, assuming a constant luminosity-to-mass ratio, and thus, we decide to explore an interval of values $R_{1/2}\in [15,150] \unit{pc}$.
+Observations show that UFDs with a stellar mass similar to Tucana~II have a half-light radius -- the radius that contains half of the galaxy's luminosity -- ranging from tens to hundreds of parsecs \citep{simon:2019}.
+The half-light radius is equal to the half-mass radius, assuming a constant luminosity-to-mass ratio, and thus we decided to explore an interval of values, $R_{1/2}\in [15,150] \unit{pc}$.